-Cottrell et al. (2015) conducted a prospective, randomized, single (investigator)-blind, three-arm, parallel group, non-inferiority clinical trial in adults with acute diarrhoea at clinics in Mexico and India.
+Cottrell et al. (2015) conducted a prospective, randomised, single (investigator)-blind, three-arm, parallel group, non-inferiority clinical trial in adults with acute diarrhoea at clinics in Mexico and India.
 The patients were international travellers, expatriates and local residents and aged 18 years or over.
-They had symptoms of diarrhoeal illness with onset during the prior 48 h, a minimum of three unformed stools in the 24 h before study entry with the most recent stool unformed, and with abdominal discomfort within the prior 4 h.
-415 subjects (ITT) were randomly assigned to Loperamide-simeticone 2/125 mg capsule-shaped tablet (caplet) (n=139), Loperamide-simeticone 2/125 mg chewable tablets (n=139) or Saccharomyces boulardii 250 mg capsules ( $\geq 1.8 \times 10^{10}$ viable cells/g) (n=137).
-Two dosage units of Loperamide were taken initially at the investigator site, followed subsequently by one dosage unit after each unformed stool, with a maximum of 4 dosage unit in a 24-h period, for up to 48 h.
+They had symptoms of diarrhoeal illness with onset during the prior 48 hours, a minimum of three unformed stools in the 24 hours before study entry with the most recent stool unformed, and with abdominal discomfort within the prior 4 hours.
+415 subjects (ITT) were randomly assigned to loperamide-simeticone 2/125 mg capsule-shaped tablet (caplet) (n=139), loperamide-simeticone 2/125 mg chewable tablets (n=139) or Saccharomyces boulardii 250 mg capsules (≥1.8 x 1010 viable cells/g) (n=137).
+Two dosage units of loperamide were taken initially at the investigator site, followed subsequently by one dosage unit after each unformed stool, with a maximum of 4 dosage units in a 24-hour period, for up to 48 hours.
 Saccharomyces boulardii was administered twice daily for 5 days.
-The primary endpoint was the number of unformed stools passed between 0 and 24 h following the initial dose of study medication (NUS 0-24).
-Both Loperamide-simeticone groups had a significantly lower mean NUS 0-24 than the Saccharomyces boulardii group (both p<0.001).
+The primary endpoint was the number of unformed stools passed between 0 and 24 hours following the initial dose of study medication (NUS 0-24).
+Both loperamide-simeticone groups had a significantly lower mean NUS 0-24 than the Saccharomyces boulardii group (both p<0.001).
 Mean NUS 0-24 values were 3.3 in the loperamide-simeticone caplet group, 3.2 in the chewable tablet group and 4.3 in the Saccharomyces boulardii group.
-The (upper) limit of the one-sided 97.5 % CI for the difference (caplets - tablets) was 0.48, within the predetermined non-inferiority margin.
+The (upper) limit of the one-sided 97.5 % CI for the difference (caplets-tablets) was 0.48, within the predetermined non-inferiority margin.
 Median time to last unformed stool, to complete relief of diarrhoea and of abdominal discomfort were also significantly lower in the loperamide-groups compared to Saccharomyces boulardii.
-At 7-day follow-up most subjects reported passing stool at least once since the final study visit (loperamide-simeticone caplet 94.1%, loperamide-simeticone chewable tablet 94.8%, Saccharomyces boulardii 97.0%), did not experience continued or recurrent diarrhoea [loperamide-simeticone caplet 3.7% (p<0.03 vs. S.boulardii), loperamide-simeticone caplet 96.3% (p<0.02 vs. Saccharomyces boulardii 5.7%] and felt completely well [loperamide-simeticone caplet 96.3% (p<0.02 vs. Saccharomyces boulardii), loperamide-simeticone chewable tablet 96.3% (p<0.02 vs. Saccharomyces boulardii), saccharomyces boulardii 88.6%].
+At 7-day follow-up most subjects reported passing stool at least once since the final study visit (loperamide-simeticone caplet 94.1%, loperamide-simeticone chewable tablet 94.8%, Saccharomyces boulardii 97.0%), did not experience continued or recurrent diarrhoea [loperamide-simeticone caplet 3.7% (p<0.03 vs. Saccharomyces boulardii), loperamide-simeticone chewable tablet 3.7%, Saccharomyces boulardii 5.7%] and felt completely well [loperamide-simeticone caplet 96.3% (p<0.02 vs. Saccharomyces boulardii), loperamide-simeticone chewable tablet 96.3% (p<0.02 vs. Saccharomyces boulardii), Saccharomyces boulardii 88.6%].

 A total of 17 (4.1%) subjects experienced at least one adverse event; three (2.2%) subjects in the loperamide-simeticone caplet group, seven (5.0%) subjects in the loperamide-simeticone chewable tablet group and seven (5.1%) subjects in the Saccharomyces boulardii capsule group.
 The most commonly reported adverse events were nausea, asthenia and anorexia [in three (0.7%) subjects each, overall].
 Constipation was reported by two (1.4%) subjects in the loperamide-simeticone chewable tablet group, with no reports in the other two groups.
 No subject experienced a serious adverse event or was withdrawn from the study due to an adverse event.

-This study was single blinded and performed in Mexico and India without a placebo-controlled group.
+This study was single-blinded and performed in Mexico and India without a placebo-controlled group.
 Therefore, this study did not assess the efficacy of Saccharomyces boulardii compared to placebo.